iblazhko/eventsourced-processmanager/README.md

-Manifestation implementation, i.e. calling carrier APIs is delegated to *Carrier Integration*, but we have internal representation of those events stored in *Process Manager* event stream.
+Manifestation implementation, i.e. calling carrier APIs is delegated to *Carrier Integration*, but we have internal representation of those events stored in *Manifestation and Documents* event stream.

 ### Collection Booking